kemitchell/docs/hyperdrive.md

 ### Flat Trees

-A flat tree is a simple way represent a binary tree as a list.
-It also allows you to identify every node of a binary tree with a numeric index.
-Both of these properties makes it useful in distributed applications to simplify wire protocols that uses tree structures.

-Flat trees are described in [PPSP RFC 7574 as "Bin numbers"](https://datatracker.ietf.org/doc/rfc7574/?include_text=1) and a node version is available through the [flat-tree](https://github.com/mafintosh/flat-tree) module.
+A flat tree is a simple way represent a binary tree as a list, associating every node of a binary tree with a numeric index.
+This simplifies the wire protocol for distributed applications that use tree structures.
+Flat trees are described in [PPSP RFC 7574 as "Bin numbers"](https://datatracker.ietf.org/doc/rfc7574/?include_text=1) and has been implemented in node (see the [flat-tree](https://github.com/mafintosh/flat-tree) module.)

 A sample flat tree spanning 4 blocks of data looks like this:

 ```
 0
   1
 2
     3
 4
   5
 6
 ```

+1 is the parent of (0, 2), 5 is the parent of (4, 6), and 3 is the parent of (1, 5).

-The even numbered entries represent data blocks (leaf nodes) and odd numbered entries represent parent nodes that have two children.
+The even numbered entries represent data blocks (leaf nodes) and odd numbered entries represent parent nodes that have exactly two children.

-The depth of an tree node can be calculated by counting the number of trailing 1s a node has in binary notation.
+The depth of a tree node can be calculated by counting the number of trailing 1s a node has in binary notation.

 ```
 5 in binary = 101 (one trailing 1)